fraing31/fraing31/README.md

 ---

-<p>I'm a developer with a business background that is in the process to learn more about Data Science and cloud computing.
-In my last working experience, I gained skills in writing code using best practices in Web development and expertise in handling of new tools in programming and data visualization.</p>
+<p>I'm a developer with a business background that is in the process to learn more about data, programming and cloud computing.
+In my last working experience, I gained skills in writing code using best practices in Web development and expertise in handling of new tools in programming and data visualization with jaspersoft.</p>

 ### Programming Languages
 * Python, Django